 |14.||Sony RX10 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 |15.||Sony HX90V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |16.||Sony H400||-||mono / mono||-||-||micro||2.0||Y||-||-|

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the V-LUX 5 and the HX400V are recent models that are part of the current product line-up.
-The V-LUX 5 replaced the earlier Leica V-LUX Typ 114, while the HX400V does not have a direct predecessor.
+The V-LUX 5 is a recent model that features in the current product line-up of Leica.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So how do things add up?
 Is the Leica V-LUX 5 better than the Sony HX400V or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.